 From the exterior to the interior, basement to garage, I'll highlight your property uniquely and in it's best possible light to grab the attention it deserves!

 **For scheduling, pricing or any questions, I'll get back to you quickly:

 Call/Text: (314) 920-1965

 Ask about my first-time discount for giving me a try*

-It sucks to have to say/state all of this, but here it is:
+It stinks to have to state all of this, but for the record:

 In modern photography, Usage Rights and Digital Usage Rights is a big, guarded business and some of the only protection photographers have in place for their work.
 Under current copyright laws, the copyright of any photography remains with the photographer unless specifically agreed upon.
 Thus the photographer retains all rights to photos taken of properties.